cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

 ### Continent as a categorical variable

-**What are possible values (or range, whichever is appropriate) of each variable?**
+### What are possible values (or range, whichever is appropriate) of each variable?

-Looking at the summary, table, and levels of the continent variable.
+Look at the summary, table, and levels of the continent variable.

 ``` r
 summary(gapminder$continent)